camel-tooling/camel-dashboard/docs/content/docs/operator/installation/_index.md

 helm install camel-dashboard https://github.com/camel-tooling/camel-dashboard-operator/raw/refs/heads/main/docs/charts/camel-dashboard-0.0.1.tgz -n camel-dashboard
 ```

-NOTE: the installation procedure is still in alpha phase.
+> NOTE: The installation procedure is still in alpha phase.
 Verify the latest release and change the version (ie, `0.0.1) from the previous script accordingly.

 You can check if the operator is running: